distribution/distribution/docs/notifications.md

 usually configured to "http://localhost:5001/debug/vars".
 Information such as configuration and metrics are available by endpoint.

-The following provides and example of a few endpoints that have experience several failures and have since recovered:
+The following provides an example of a few endpoints that have experienced several failures and have since recovered:

 ```json